jmratwork/incidentresponse-crcz/provisioning/README.md

-# Enablement artefacts for CyberRangeCZ
+# Provisioning artefacts for CyberRangeCZ

-This directory no longer contains provisioning playbooks.
-Instead, it hosts reference artefacts that enable the Random Education Platform (REP) and the NG-SOC/NG-SIEM/NG-SOAR/CICMS Operator/CTI-SS/Playbook Library services described in Subcase 1d.

-- `subcase-1d-services.md` documents how to activate and connect each component.
-- `cacao-playbook-automation.md` sets out the automated procedures for managing the CACAO playbook lifecycle within NG-SOAR and its integration with CICMS Operator, CTI-SS and the playbook library.

-Each artefact focuses exclusively on the capabilities shown in the subcase diagram and omits dependencies on external tooling unrelated to the NG ecosystem.
+The `provisioning/` directory contains topology definitions and Ansible playbooks that reproduce the infrastructure flows of subcases 1a and 1d from the CYNET activity diagram.

+## Topology files

+- `subcase-1a-topology.yml` – KYPO topology describing the Random Education Platform (REP) components used in the phishing awareness exercise.
+- `subcase-1d-topology.yml` – KYPO topology for the NG-SOC, NG-SIEM, NG-SOAR, CTI-SS, CICMS Operator, playbook library and telemetry simulator services.

+These files can be imported into KYPO to instantiate the virtual machines, routers and networks ahead of running the configuration playbooks.

+## Playbooks

+- `subcase-1a/` – Roles and site playbook that prepare REP backends, the instructor console, trainee workstations and the reporting workspace.
+- `subcase-1d/` – Roles and site playbook to configure NG-SOC automation components, intelligence services and the telemetry generator.

+Each subdirectory includes a README with prerequisites, variable references and execution instructions.
+Install the required Ansible collections before running the playbooks and store credentials using Ansible Vault or environment variables instead of plain text files.